SSL Certificate email-based Domain Validation

 The goal of validation is to ensure the authenticity of a certificate order before issuing a new certificate.
 Specifically, before issuing the certificate, the Certificate Authority must be sure the domain listed in the certificate is registered and someone with admin rights is aware of and approves the certificate request.

 Email-based domain validation is the most common certificate validation mechanism for domain-validated certificate orders.
-The certificate authority compiles a list of public emails associated with the domain, using common administrative emails (e.g. admin or webmaster), in combination with the public WHOIS data for the domain.
+The certificate authority compiles a list of administrative emails associated with the domain, using common administrative email addresses (e.g. admin@ or webmaster@).

 The process